jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </ol>
 ```

-They can help with things such as visually and semantically breaking down complex points, give expectations of import steps to complete or consider.
-Communicating that a list with with items (and possibly links) exists can be important to people using assistive technology, for example it can communicate how many items are the list.
+They can help with things such as visually and semantically breaking down complex points, and give expectations of important steps to complete or consider.
+Communicating that a list with a number of items (and possibly links) exists can be important to people using assistive technology, for example, it can communicate how many items are in the list.

-A common mistake that is all to common, is to just visually represent a list with a combination of other HTML elements, for example (taken from HTMLHell):
+A common mistake that can be made, is to just visually represent a list with a combination of other HTML elements, for example (taken from HTMLHell):

 ```html
 <p>